mrixon95/Term4_workbook/Term4_workbook.md

 Above, we see how the `color_feather` attribute was **manipulated multiple times**.

-Also, to check that it was **manipulated to a string value**, there is an if condition that the new value must pass.
+Also, to ensure that it would be **manipulated to a string value**, there is an if condition that the new value must pass.

 `if type(color_feather) == str:`